AZapata27/quind-prueba-tecnica/README.md

-# Inclusion Cloud - Technical Test
+# QUIND - Technical Test

 This is a sample project implementing an application using Java Spring Boot with a hexagonal architecture and domain-driven use cases.
 The application allows for the management of clients and financial products for a banking institution.